Through The Fibro Fog

 Berries are a nutritious food to add to both sweet and savory dishes.
 As Healthline describes in their overview of berries, they contain antioxidants, are a good source of fiber and are high in vitamin C and manganese.

-While berries are often paired with low histamine seeds and nuts to make breakfast recipes or for a snack, you can also use fruit in savory cooking to make sauces, salad dressings and to top cheeses in sandwiches or on rice cakes.
+While fruits are often paired with low histamine seeds and nuts to make breakfast recipes or for a snack, you can also use fruit in savory cooking to make sauces, salad dressings and to top cheeses in sandwiches or on rice cakes.

-How to Buy Low Histamine Berries
+How to Buy Low Histamine Fruits

 When it comes to a low histamine diet, the freshness of our food is so important.
 If you can pick your low histamine fruits straight from the bush or tree then that's as fresh as you can get.
 You will want to wash them first though!

-Fresh berries
+Fresh fruits

-Fresh berries can also be bought from the store of course, and you want to look for unbruised produce that doesn't have that 'older' wrinkled look to it or is going overly soft.
+Fresh fruits can also be bought from the store of course, and you want to look for unbruised produce that doesn't have that 'older' wrinkled look to it or is going overly soft.
 As the Swiss Interest Group Histamine Intolerance notes in their overview of fruit, be 'wary of overripe fruit, dented areas, or mold'.

 Frozen fruit